 3. What types of questions do students pose?

 Two main types of questions are pitched in the everyday educational context: basic information questions and wonderment questions (Chin & Brown, 2002).
 These can derive from both teachers and students.
 When students are introduced to new content and skills, familiarizing themselves with these leads to basic information questions; understanding them reflects on wonderment questions.

-On the other end, wonderment addresses a higher cognitive level that mostly implicates the “why-questions”.
-Such questions indicate the need for further comprehension, attempt for predictions, detection of anomalies, applications or consideration of strategies.
+On the other end, wonderment questions address a more elaborated inquiry phase that mostly implicates “why-questions”.
+Such questions indicate the need for further comprehension, attempt for predictions, detection of anomalies, applications, or consideration of strategies.
 Therefore, “because they require integration of complex and divergent information from various sources, and reflect curiosity, puzzlement, skepticism or speculation, they have a greater potential contribution for advancing conceptual understanding” (Aguiar, Mortimer, & Scott, 2010, p.
 175).
 With every wonderment question posed in the classroom, we get closer to our ultimate goal: students’ meaningful learning.

 4. What information can teachers gather from students’ questions?

 Receiving students’ questions – and feeling delighted for doing so – can accelerate your understanding of the difficulties and challenges your students face.
 As a first step, you can differentiate between basic information and wonderment questions and get immediate insight into the learning phase each student is in (familiarizing or understanding).
 Then, you can adjust your instruction respectively.

 Through their questions, you also get fruitful information about the prior knowledge they use as a foundation for the fresh content and skills you provided.
 Newly introduced elements inevitably pass through students’ filter of previously established representations; they will ultimately stick or be dismissed according to their fit with pre-existing and stable components of knowledge.
 This attempt to “find the best fit” is, to a great extent, expressed through students’ questioning.